 - high blood pressure

 - sexually transmitted diseases

 Caffeine is also found in many over-the-counter pain relievers today.

-Although caffeine is frequently studied in combination with other pain relievers, it’s considered a useful and safe additive in pills for many migraine sufferers.
-The Journal of Headache and Pain found in a 2012 study that a combination of 1,000 mg of paracetamol and 130 mg of caffeine is particularly helpful.
+Although caffeine is frequently studied in combination with other pain relievers, it’s considered a useful and safe additive in pills for many people who experience migraines.
+The Journal of Headache and Pain found in a 2012 study that a combination of 1,000 milligrams of paracetamol and 130 milligrams of caffeine is particularly helpful.
 However, caffeine withdrawal and caffeine intake can also be triggers for headaches and migraines.